This site is evolving to gradually add more information

 Charles Simpson, Pastoral Letter April 2012

 DID YOU KNOW?
 HAVE YOU HEARD?
 Your family is still growing!
 With every day's research new cousins are found and with every DNA test new understandings come about.
 Did you ever wonder about these new cousins and wish you knew something of their background or history?
 Do you have favorite stories about your 'Grampa' that you wish others could know?
 I saw on a website the other day someone rejoicing; she wrote "I found my Grandpa!!"
 If you've always known your family, you may not have realized the joy it brings to those who don't know about their family to finally make that connection and know they've got cousins and relatives out there.
-Because our Hempstead line started using DNA testing at Family Tree DNA before ancestry.com even began offering it, FTDNA remains the lab with the most Jackson participants for comparison purposes.
-But ancestry.com is catching up and has a larger advertising budget.
-If you have tested at other labs and want to compare your results with results from Jacksons who have tested at FTDNA, know that you can transfer your data to FTDNA for a small fee.
-See Transfer page: https://www.familytreedna.com/landing/ydna-transfer.aspx.
-Scroll down to read the whole page before selecting the proper transfer.

 I am so appreciative of all the contributions that have been